crossterm-rs/crossterm/crossterm_terminal/README.md

 ## Getting Started

-This documentation is only for `crossterm_terminal` version `0.2` check the [examples](https://github.com/crossterm-rs/crossterm/tree/master/examples) folders with detailed examples for all functionality of this crate.
+All examples of how `crossterm_terminal` works can be found in the [examples](https://github.com/crossterm-rs/crossterm/tree/master/examples) directory.

 Add the `crossterm_terminal` package to your `Cargo.toml` file.